balazs-bamer/UDBGraph/README.md

 Practically all operations happen in a transaction.
 If none provided, one will be created just before the action and commited right after it.

 I have aimed serializable transaction isolation.
 Any number of transactions may run in parallel, each is either read-only or read-write.
-A graph elem may be present in any number of read-only tranactions, but only in one read-write one (wothout being involved in any read-only transaction).
+A graph elem may be present in any number of read-only tranactions, but only in one read-write one (without being involved in any read-only transaction).
 This model suits applications with many reads but a few writes, or writes occuring on different graph parts.
 Each UDBGraph tranaction is backed by exactly one UpscaleDB transaction.

 ### Architecture